Marian Ciepielowski

-Marian Ciepielowski (30 August 1907–1 February 1973) was a Polish physician and scientist.
+Marian Ciepielowski (30 August 1907 – 1 February 1973) was a Polish physician and scientist.
 A survivor of the Buchenwald concentration camp, he is best known for his activity as a saboteur within the camp's vaccine production unit.
 Ciepielowski's actions resulted in useful vaccines being distributed to camp inmates, while inactive and useless "vaccines" were sent to Nazi soldiers.
 After the war he emigrated to the United States.

 Before the war

-Ciepielowski was born in 1907 to a Polish Catholic family in Dzikowiec.
-He attended a school in Tarnowskie Góry and then went to study medicine in Krakow, graduating in 1934 from the Jagiellonian University Medical College.
+Ciepielowski was born on 30 August 1907 to a Polish Catholic family in Dzikowiec.
+He attended a school in Tarnowskie Góry and then went to study medicine in Kraków, graduating in 1934 from the Jagiellonian University Medical College.
 He was active in the Bratnia Pomoc student organization.
-Specializing in infectious diseases, after graduation, he worked at various places including Krakow's Department of Microbiology and Serology and a social insurance company.
+Specializing in infectious diseases, after graduation, he worked at various places including Kraków's Department of Microbiology and Serology and a social insurance company.

 Wartime activities

 Ciepielowski, who already considered himself a socialist at university, joined the Polish defense against the Nazi invasion in September 1939.
 After a brief internment in the USSR, he returned to Poland and joined the clandestine resistance.
 He was arrested by the Gestapo in April 1941 and convicted based on vague accusations of anti-German activities.
 He was imprisoned at Montelupich Prison before being sent to Buchenwald.